-THDCW contributed to the Group’s proﬁts for the ﬁrst time in the 2012 reporting period and the operation continues to show stability.
+THDCW contributed to the Group’s profits for the first time in the 2012 reporting period.

-THDCW is housed in a state-of-the art premises within Jewel City, Johannesburg.
-The premises also hosts Trans Hex’s rough diamond tender sales, offering the cutting works a unique opportunity to capitalise on tender clients and effectively consolidate the rough diamond tender sales and polished diamond sales of both companies.
+THDCW is housed in a state-of-the-art premises within Jewel City, Johannesburg.
+The premises also hosts Trans Hex’s and West Coast Resources’ rough diamond tender sales, offering the cutting works a unique opportunity to capitalise on tender clients and effectively consolidate the rough diamond tender sales and polished diamond sales of both companies.

 International clients include buyers from Belgium, India, Israel and China.

-The factory has 35 employees, three of which are qualiﬁed Gemologists who grade the diamonds to ensure that strict quality standards are adhered to and that the gems are cut to perfection.
+The factory has 19 employees, two of whom are qualified Gemologists who grade the diamonds to ensure that strict quality standards are adhered to and that the gems are cut to perfection.